enkidevs/curriculum/linux/user-and-file-management/bash-environment/customizing-bash-via-bashrc.md

 - Using `alias` to create short-hand expressions for common commands
 - Changing system defaults, usually by modifying environment variables such as `PATH` and `EDITOR`.

-> **Note:** when researching how to customize your shell, you'll often see reference to both `.bashrc` and `.bash_profile`.
+> 💡 When researching how to customize your shell, you'll often see reference to both `.bashrc` and `.bash_profile`.
 Most systems are set up so that the difference between these two files doesn't matter and you can edit one or the other to the same effect[1].

 ---
 ## Practice